investingrus/main-site/content/blog/safest-bet.md

 {style="text-align: center"}![yields](/images/yields.png)

-If you look carefully enough, you can see that for holding periods of less than 14 years the stock strategy is a lot more risky than the bond.
-However if your holding period exceeds 14 years the stock strategy is both, less risky and yielding better returns.
-Also notice that in long term, the width of the yield distribution for the stock strategy is about the same as for bonds, but overall it is shifted up by several percent.
+You can see that for holding periods of less than 9 years the stock strategy is a lot more risky than the bond.
+However if your holding period exceeds 9 years the stock strategy is both, less risky and yielding better returns.
+Also notice that in long term, the width of the yield distribution for the stock strategy is about the same as for bonds, but overall it is located above bond yield distribution.

 What does it all mean for regular folks that are trying to save for the retirement?
 Don't worry about whether the market is trending up or down, it's in